 Before recovering your music, AnyRecover will allow you to scan and preview it for free in order to make sure that it is what you want to recover.

-Step 4: After scanning the location you selected in Step 2 above, AnyRecover will locate all your deleted audio files and list them.
+Step 2: After scanning the location you selected, AnyRecover will locate all your deleted audio files and list them.
 You can filter them by format or name.

-Step 5: Simply select the ones you would like to recover.
-Tap Recover to get the files back.
+Step 3: Simply select the ones you would like to recover.
+Tap "Recover" to get the files back.

 Note: If the data you are trying to recover is overwritten, we cannot guarantee that AnyRecover will help you get it back.
 To increase the chances of data recovery, stop using the storage media when you realize you have lost your data.